-\begin{remarks} i) As we shall see, there is a multitude of $k$-switchings for an ordered $\mW$, however Figure \ref{fig:switch} indicates that if $R\cup G$ is in framed finger form, then there is a canonical one.
+\begin{remarks} i) As we shall see, there is a multitude of $k$-switchings for an ordered $\mW$, however Figure \ref{fig:switch} indicates that if $R\cup G$ is in framed finger form with the Whitney discs ordered and standard, then there is a canonical one.

 ii) Given $(\mF, \mW)$ the proof of the next lemma addresses how to choose the switch out discs of $\mW$. \end{remarks}

 \begin{lemma} Given $(\mF, \mW)$ with $\mW$ ordered and untwisted, then the switch out discs are canonically chosen and there is a corresponding reordering $w_{i_1}<w_{i_2}< \cdots <w_{i_n}$ of the elements of $\mW$, called the \emph{$\mF$-reordering} with the property that all the switch out discs appear first followed by the non switch discs and the ordering among the switch out discs and the ordering among the non switch discs is induced from that of $\mW$. \end{lemma}